-Default Value: 20 Valid Value: Any positive integer Changes Take Effect: Immediately gli-keep-alive-tries
+Default Value: 20 Valid Values: -1 or any positive integer Changes Take Effect: Immediately gli-keep-alive-tries

-Specifies (in seconds) the time before a KeepAliveRequest is sent.
-A value of -1 means that the sending of keep-alive requests is turned off.
+Specifies (in seconds) the time before a KeepAI i veRequest is sent.
+A value of -1 turns off the sending of these requests.